 These are the 7 most common Sudoku mistakes every new player should pay attention to.

-It is very tempting to place a number when there is a strong belief that will be the solution, even if the player cannot find a logical reason behind it.
+It is very tempting to place a number when there is a strong belief it will be the solution, even if the player cannot find a logical reason behind it.
 If the digit in question unlocks several possibilities immediately, the temptation is even bigger.
 And in reality, players can be lucky and achieve their goal faster.

 However, a wrong guess can make a puzzle impossible to solve.
 More often than not, this mistake only becomes apparent right at the end of the game, when the player finally finds an impossibility or a repeated number.
 All the effort and time spent will then be in vain.